Royal Welsh College of Music & Drama: History and description

 The College was established in 1949 as Cardiff College of Music at Cardiff Castle, but in 1973 moved to purpose-built accommodation within the castle grounds of Bute Park near Cardiff University.
 In 1970 it changed its name to the Welsh College of Music & Drama before being awarded its royal title during Queen Elizabeth II's golden jubilee in 2002, making it the fifth conservatoire to be awarded this title.

-From 1973, the college's degrees BA, BEd, MA, were awarded by the University of Wales and in 2004 the college became part of the federal university.
+From 1973, the College's degrees BA, BEd, MA, were awarded by the University of Wales and in 2004 it became part of the federal university.
 In 2007, however, it left the university and agreed to a merger (referred to as a "strategic alliance") with the University of Glamorgan.
 The University of Glamorgan merged with the University of Wales, Newport, in 2013 to form the University of South Wales, so RWCMD is now part of the University of South Wales Group.

-The college provides education and training in the performing arts and technical theatre, including music, acting, design, stage management and arts management.
-It was the first, and is one of only two All-Steinway conservatoires in the UK, along with Leeds College of Music.
+RWCMD provides education and training in the performing arts and technical theatre, including music, acting, design, stage management and arts management.
+It was the first All-Steinway conservatoire in the UK and in 2020 became the world's first Steinway Exclusive Conservatoire, meaning that every acoustic piano at the College is now a Steinway.

-A £22.5m expansion of the college was opened in 2011, including two new performance venues (Richard Burton Theatre and Dora Stoutzker Hall), a new front of house area and rehearsal studios.
 The Anthony Hopkins Centre, housed in the former Cardiff Castle Stables, was opened in 1999.

-In 2010, as part of the college's 60th anniversary celebrations, students from the college performed in a gala concert at Buckingham Palace, attended by the college's patron, the Prince of Wales.
-A second gala evening was presented at Buckingham Palace in 2016 to celebrate the fifth anniversary of the college's new facilities.
+In 2010, as part of its s 60th anniversary celebrations, students performed in a gala concert at Buckingham Palace, attended by its patron, the Prince of Wales.
+At this event Dame Elizabeth Taylor presented the Prince of Wales with a bronze bust of the legendary actor Richard Burton, to stand outside the College's new Richard Burton Theatre.
+A second gala evening was presented at Buckingham Palace in 2016 to celebrate the fifth anniversary of the College's new facilities.

+A £22.5m expansion was opened in 2011, including two new performance venues (Richard Burton Theatre and Dora Stoutzker Hall), the Carne Foyer, a new front of house area including a performance space and bar/cafe, and rehearsal studios.
+It was opened by Richard Burton's daughter, Kate Burton.

 It is a member of the Federation of Drama Schools.